PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

 ## 4. Configuring the mouse-tracking options

-### Logging resolution

-The `Logging resolution` specifies the interval (in milliseconds) in which the mouse position is recorded.
-By default, this takes place every 10 ms (corresponding to a 100 Hz sampling rate).
-The actual resolution may differ depending on the performance of the hardware.
-The achieved rate can be seen in the data, as a timestamp is saved for each recorded position.

-### Timeout

-The response timeout (number of milliseconds, or 'infinite' for no timeout) is indicated under `Timeout`.
-After this interval, OpenSesame will stop tracking and move on to the next item.

-### Boundaries

-`Boundaries` can be used for specifying vertical or horizontal boundaries on the screen.
-If the mouse crosses one of the boundaries, OpenSesame will stop tracking and move on to the next item.
-This can be helpful, e.g., if a stimulus should only be displayed once the mouse passes a certain threshold.
-Boundaries are specified in sketchpad metric (or 'no', if no checking should be performed for a specific boundary).

-### Correct button
+### Correct button name

-`Correct button` can be used to specify the name of the button corresponding to the correct response (as a string or an experimental `[variable]`).
+`Correct button name` can be used to specify the name of the button corresponding to the correct response (as a string or an experimental `[variable]`).
 If specified, participants' responses are classified as correct (or not) depending on whether the name of the button participants clicked corresponds to the value in this field.
 OpenSesame will also populate the variable `correct` (and `correct_[item_name]`) with either '1' (given response matches correct response) or '0' (no match).

 ### Update feedback variables